You’ve heard about it, and you know plenty of companies infatuated with doing it (and annoyed by getting it), but at the end of the day…

 - Is your sales team complaining about the number of quality inbound leads your marketing team is handing to sales?

-- Does your sales and marketing teams agree on what conversations/value should be provided?
+- Do your sales and marketing teams agree on what conversations/value should be provided?

 - Do you have content mapped to your buyer’s journey?